 A Pampered Cobra

 Not many of those 998 Cobras built led the kind of life Lindauer’s car did.
-Although it racked up 4,000 miles in its first month of ownership, including a trip to the 1964 World’s Fair in New York (where the Mustang was introduced), that was the last time the car would leave Florida for nearly 40 years.
+It racked up 4,000 miles in its first month of ownership, including a trip to the 1964 World’s Fair in New York.
+This is where the Mustang was introduced.
+However, that was the last time the car would leave Florida for nearly 40 years.

 Lindauer advsertised his Cobra for sale in Car & Driver in 1965 and again in 1969, but ultimately kept it.
 The car sustained some cosmetic damage from a minor accident in 1970 and was repaired with correct Shelby-supplied parts.

 The Cobra went into climate-controlled storage in 1974.
 In 2001, Lindauer died, and his son, Robert Lindauer Jr. assumed stewardship.
 He put it back on the road in 2010.
 Today, the car remains much as it did after leaving the factory in 1964.
 The thick file of documentation that accompanies the Cobra includes Lindauer’s ticket from the 1964 World’s Fair.